3 dead and 14 injured in Illinois crash involving Greyhound bus and tractor-trailers, police say

 HIGHLAND, Ill.
-(AP) — Three people were killed and 14 others injured, some seriously, early Wednesday when a Greyhound bus crashed into three tractor-trailers parked along a highway exit to a rest area in southern Illinois, state police said.
+(AP) — A Greyhound passenger bus crashed into three tractor-trailers parked along a highway exit to a rest area early Wednesday in southern Illinois, killing three people and injuring 14 others, some seriously, state police said.

-Illinois State Police said an initial investigation indicates a Greyhound passenger bus was westbound along Interstate 70 in Madison County around 1:55 a.m. when it crashed into the three tractor-trailers, which were parked on the exit ramp to the Silver Lake Rest Area.
+The bus was traveling westbound along Interstate 70 in Madison County around 1:55 a.m. when it crashed into the three semis, Illinois State Police said, citing an initial investigation.

-“Three fatalities are confirmed and multiple others were taken to a hospital with serious injuries, four by helicopter and at least 10 by ambulance,” state police said in a news release.
-Police have not released specific details about those who were injured and killed.
+Four people were taken to the hospital by helicopter and at least 10 others were taken by ambulance, state police said in a news release.
+Police did not immediately release details about those who were injured and killed.

-The agency said no one in the three trucks was injured in the crash near the city of Highland about 25 miles (40 kilometers) east of St. Louis.
+No one in the three trucks was injured in the crash near the city of Highland about 25 miles (40 kilometers) east of St. Louis, police said.

 State Police spokesperson Melaney Arnold said those killed and injured were all on the Greyhound bus.
 She was not sure if the bus driver was among those killed or injured or if all of those involved were passengers.